Lestructo/Intro-to-Operating-Systems-Notes/Quiz Notes.md

 **Quiz 3**
 - fork()
-- concept of thread, processes and stress
+- concept of thread and processes
 - pipes